 The Nurse Aide Program is approved by the Virginia Board of Nursing (VBON).
 At the completion of the program, the graduate is eligible to take the National Nurse Aide Assessment Examination to become a Certified Nurse Aide in Virginia.
-This examination is an evaluation of nurse aiderelated knowledge, skills, and abilities.
-The examination includes both written and skills evaluation and is conducted on the Newport News campus.
+This examination is an evaluation of nurse aide-related knowledge, skills, and abilities.
+The examination includes both written and skills evaluation.
 Program graduates are also eligible for hire within Riverside Health System; however, no employment offers can be made until after successful completion of the Nurse Aide Program (VBON regulation 18VAC90-26-20.B.2).